Songshan–Xindian line: Tianshui Road station

 Initial plans for the line originally called for another station between and stations (at Chien-Cheng Circle).
 However, the Circle was suffering from economic concerns, as well as engineering feasibility and effectiveness problems.
 Coupled with problems with landowners regarding joint developments and two of the entrances/exits, plans for the station were shelved on 1 May 2007.
-The station would have been a five-level underground station with stacked, split platforms.
+This would have been a five-level underground station with stacked, split platforms.

 Construction of Songshan section

 It was originally estimated that its opening would take place in 2013.

 Shield tunneling was used to construct most of the tunnels on the line, except for a few locations.
 Tunneling beneath Dacheng St. crosses existing Taiwan Railway Administration and Taiwan High Speed Rail tunnels.
 Common utility ducts were constructed in sync with the Metro line, carrying water pipes, gas pipes, and cables.
 Over 200 homes were demolished or relocated to make way for Metro land use.